-In order to qualify for the maximum of \$750,000, the applicant's user rates must be at least 150% of the community's "target rate" (based upon the projected combined monthly rates with MCEP assistance) upon completion of a proposed water, wastewater project, storm drain, or solid waste project.
-If rates for amount requested are lower than required for the target at time of application, documentation of resolutions or an approved schedule to increase rates by end of project should be provided.
+In order to qualify for the maximum of \$750,000, the applicant's user rates must be at least 150% of the applicant's "target rate" (based upon the projected combined monthly rates with MCEP assistance or water rates only, wastewater rates only if no combined system exists) upon completion of a proposed water, wastewater project, storm drain, or solid waste project.
+If rates for amount requested are lower than required for the target at time of application, documentation of resolutions or an approved schedule to increase rates by end of project must be provided.

-If the user rates are projected to be between 125% and 150% of the community's "target rate," applicants are eligible to apply for no more than \$625,000.
+If the user rates are projected to be between 125% and 150% of the applicant's "target rate," applicants are eligible to apply for no more than \$625,000.

-Applicants whose user rates are projected to be between 100% and 124.9% of the community's "target rate" are limited to a maximum of \$500,000.
+Applicants whose user rates are projected to be between 100% and 124.9% of the applicant's "target rate" are limited to a maximum of \$500,000.